 Version 1.0 of TLS is also considered insecure at this time (due to the BEAST exploit) and should be avoided if possible.
 As of cPanel 68, we enable only TLS 1.2 by default.
 This helps ensure a secure connection to the server and its services.
 TLS 1.3 has been proposed, and future secured connections will likely continue to utilize newer versions of the TLS protocol.

 Unlike the previous items, STARTTLS is not a protocol, but rather a command recognized by other protocols (like SMTP, IMAP, and POP3 for example).
 This command is used to take an existing non-encrypted connection and encrypt it without requiring a separate secure port.
 This can use any encryption protocol that is enabled on the server, and it is not necessarily limited to TLS.

 Connecting to a service implicitly encrypted by SSL or TLS is done using a separate port.
-For example, port 465 is used for encrypted SMTP connections and port 993 is used for encrypted IMAP connections.
+For example, port 465 is used for encrypted SMTP connections, and port 993 is used for encrypted IMAP connections.
 When the initial connection is made, the server itself and the connecting client negotiate on which encryption protocol and version to use.
-Once the negotiation is complete, all data exchanged between the server and client is encrypted using the agreed upon format.
+Once the negotiation is complete, all data exchanged between the server and client is encrypted using the agreed-upon format.

 SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are both encryption protocols used for encrypting the data between services.
 All versions of SSL have been deprecated and are considered insecure at this time.
-TLS is the newer protocol, and (at the time of writing) we would recommend using TLS 1.2 on your production servers.
+TLS is the newer protocol, so (at the time of writing) we would recommend using TLS 1.2 on your production servers.
 STARTTLS is a command used to upgrade an existing standard (non-encrypted) connection into an encrypted one.
 This allows for secure connections over the non-encrypted port for a service.